yanun0323/Leet-Code-Timer/README.md

 # Leet Code Timer
-Leet code timer is a simple countdown timer for crash leet code.
+Leet code timer is a simple countdown timer for crashing leet code.

 It only works on MacOS.

-You can download it from realease.
+You can download it from the realease.

 # Sreen Shot